kkabir-b/sparsifiedLicencePlateDetection/README.md

 This code uses openCV library for all video/camera input

 ## Sparsification Explanation
 Sparsification is the process of making a NN model more efficient and computationally inexpensive.
-This work uses a sparsified version of yoloV8 object detection model for efficient object detection of licence platesalong with paddleOCR for licence plate character recognition
+This work uses a sparsified version of yoloV8 object detection model for efficient object detection of licence plates along with paddleOCR for licence plate character recognition

 ### Pruning
 Pruning in sparsification involves removing redundant connections within a NN.
 It works on the assumption that NN by design are overly complicated and have unnecessary connections.